gvalencia/project_template/README.md

 - Why trading blocks emerges?
 - What are the possible equibria in the international trade between two blocks?
-- How will win the currency wars?
+- Who will win the currency wars?
 - How to design policies to prevent a currency war?
 - How currency wars affects the size of the firm?
 - In a currency war situations industries  become more concentrated than in other states?